 During this exciting online program, participants will learn about technical and regulatory considerations for biopharmaceutical production, including biotechnology and cell line engineering, cell growth, product purification, viral controls, and quality systems.
 Students will be introduced to career options within biomanufacturing that are enabled through KGI’s Master of Engineering in Biopharmaceutical Processing (MEng) program, including process development, production support, facility engineering, quality oversight, and regulatory positions.

 To return to a previously started application, click here.

 An online application form is required that contains questions about your personal and educational background.
 Additional requirements (below) can be submitted along with your online application or separately:

 We will review applications on a rolling basis.
 We take a holistic look at each applicant, and place great importance on letters of recommendation and your personal statement.
 We will strive to notify you about the status of your application as soon as possible.

-The program is designed for undergraduate juniors or graduates interested in starting the MEng Program in the future.
-We focus on candidates majoring in biology, chemistry, biotechnology, bioengineering, chemical engineering, or related disciplines who are looking to build a strong foundation for a future career in manufacturing of biologic products.
+The program is designed for undergraduate juniors or graduates interested in starting the MEng program in the future.
+We focus on candidates majoring in biology, chemistry, biotechnology, bioengineering, chemical engineering, or related disciplines who are looking to build a strong foundation for a future career in the manufacturing of biologic products.